-According to the CDC

-(http://wwwnc.cdc.gov/travel/yellowbook/2014/chapter-3-infectious-diseases-related-to-travel/hiv-infection), the risk for international travelers is generally low.
-Because HIV infection and AIDS are distributed globally, the risk for international travelers is determined less by geographic destination and more by behaviors that put them at risk for becoming infected, such as sexual and drug-using behaviors.
+According to the CDC (http://wwwnc.cdc.gov/travel/yellowbook/2014/ chapter-3-infectious-diseases-related-totravel/hiv-infection), the risk for international travelers is generally low.
+Because HIV infection and AIDS are distributed globally, the risk for international travelers is determined less by geographic destination and more by behaviors that put them at risk for becoming infected, such as sexual practices and drug use.